The theory of illusion of Śaṅkarācārya

 “When one understands that the Supreme Personality of Godhead and the individual souls are eternally distinct entities, one becomes qualified for liberation and attains immortality, living in the spiritual world.” (Śvetāśvatara Upaniṣad 1.6)

 The Māyavadi idea that the soul and the Lord are identical in all respects and one merges into the Supreme Brahman when achieving perfection is not at all supported in Vedic literature.
-That's an idea that is artificially imposed and sustained only by spurious arguments and word jugglery.
-It's illusory, without support in reality.
-The few texts in the Vedas that appear to support the impersonalistic view are interpreted in a personalist way by Vyāsadeva Himself, like when it's described that the Lord has no hands and legs, in the sense that He has a transcendental body and senses.
+That’s an idea that is artificially imposed and sustained only by spurious arguments and word jugglery.
+The few texts in the Vedas that appear to support the impersonalistic view are interpreted in a personalist way by Vyāsadeva Himself, like when it’s described that the Lord has no hands and legs, in the sense that He has a transcendental body and senses.

 Although people in general understand the idea that the soul is different from God, they do not understand the details of what the differences are, how we can be simultaneously similar to God, and much less about what our constitutional position is and how our eternal relationship with God can be reestablished.
 This is the novel idea propounded by the scriptures that is relevant to people in general.
 Unfortunately, that’s precisely the point Māyāvādis reject.